SpaceApi-archive/endpoint-hosting/Readme.md

 This repository contains all the files of the website of [http://endpoint.spaceapi.net](http://endpoint.spaceapi.net).

-After cloning the repo execute the following commands
+After cloning the repo **recursively** execute the following commands

 ```
 php composer.phar self-update